BioJulia/BGZFStreams.jl/README.md

 The `VirtualOffset` type represents a 64-bit virtual file offset as described in the specification of the SAM file format.
-That is, the most significant 48-bit integer of a virtual offset is a byte offset to the BGZF file to the beggining position of a BGZF block and the least significant 16-bit integer is a byte offset to the uncompressed byte(s).
+That is, the most significant 48-bit integer of a virtual offset is a byte offset to the BGZF file to the beginning position of a BGZF block and the least significant 16-bit integer is a byte offset to the uncompressed byte(s).